robbugh/TimeFormatter/README.md

 The soruce code for the unit tests is located in the `src/test/groovy/com/example/TimeFormatterSpec.groovy` file.

 # Run the Test Cases
-From the project directory run the following command.
+From the project directory run the following from the command line.

 `./gradlew clean test --info`